Sean Bradley: Conservatory and Military Training

 Bradley is a graduate of the Eastman School of Music where—in addition to music theory and computer programming—he studied violin with Ilya Kaler, and composition with Christopher Rouse and Allan Schindler.
 He studied conducting with John Farrer and briefly with Jorge Mester.
 Other teachers included Aurelio de la Vega and Abram Shtern.
 He spent several years living in the studio of famed Dutch painter, Jan H. Hoowij, mentored there by the artist's widow, Pem Hoowij—a protégé of Émile Jaques-Dalcroze.

 Bradley is a former Special Operations paratrooper with the US Army Rangers and member of the 3rd US Infantry Regiment (The Old Guard)—Presidential Escort unit.
-He served in Kuwait and Iraq in 1994 during Operation Vigilant Warrior.
+He served in Kuwait and Iraq in 1994 during Operation Vigilant Warrior, and hails from three generations of decorated warfighters.